MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-instances/acr-image-pull-failures-managed-identity.md

     To resolve this issue, use ACI API version 2021-07-01 or later.

-2. Check if you're not violating any ACI limitations.
+2. Check if you're violating any ACI limitations.

     Limitations include: